Four days in Cusco, Peru

 We made our first stop a couple hours in and were warned (no one else, just us) not to get of the bus because the area is known for its violent ways - especially toward foreigners.
 So we waited around for 30 minutes then carried on for a few more hours before arriving at our second stop.
 We got the green light to get off the bus so Thom went to look for oranges (Peruvian oranges are some of the best I've ever had) while I stayed with our belongings.
 Eventually the bus pulled away and I assumed - like the first stop - that it was just pulling around to the other side of the station.
 But within a minute or two, with my nose buried deep in a Milan Kundera novel (probably The Unbearable Lightness of Being for the 1,983rd time), I noticed the guy from across the aisle turbulently waving his hands at me and it was then that I realized OH SHIT THE BUS IS ACTUALLY LEAVING AND MY HUSBAND IS BACK AT THE BUS STATION LOOKING FOR ORANGES.

 My immediate reaction was something straight out of Home Alone, followed by an urge to grab all of our bags and run to the front of the bus.
 So I did.
 My buddy from across the aisle followed me and explained the situation to our bus driver, and I jumped off the bus (which was still slowly moving at that point) and came to the awful realization that we were going to spend the night on the floor of a bus station.. in the middle of nowhere.
 And just as that hit me I looked up and saw Thom, about a quarter mile away, running like mad toward the bus and its massive dust cloud.
 I poked my head inside and updated our buddy (un minuto, por favor!), and next thing I knew Thom was two feet away from me, sweaty and out of breath and grabbing for his belongings.
-We hopped back on the bus and were greeted with rage-filled eyes from the driver (can you blame him?) but claps and big smiles from the other riders, who were relieved to see that one half of the gringos on board didn’t get left behind.
+We hopped back on the bus and were greeted with some serious side eye from the driver (can you blame him?) but claps and big smiles from the other riders, who were relieved to see that one half of the gringos on board didn't get left behind.

 Eventually, sometime just before midnight, we made it to Cusco.
 We checked in to our B&B and called it a night, then woke up early the next morning to wander around the place I kept referring to as, "a little slice of Eastern European heaven.. in Peru."
 And between the convoluted, cobblestone pathways and charm that oozed from every nook and cranny, Cusco won my heart.
 In fact, we had zero intention of spending more than a day in the 2+ mile high city, but after wrapping up our trek to Machu Picchu, we decided to scrap a trip to Arequipa or Pisco and spend a few more days laying low and exploring at our leisure.. and avoiding long bus rides (even if they were going to be on the tourist route).